Holly Ward (soccer)

-Holly Noushin Ward (born October 25, 2003) is a Canadian professional soccer player who plays as a forward for Northern Super League club Vancouver Rise and the Canada national team.
-She played college soccer for the Texas Longhorns.
+Holly Noushin Ward (born October 25, 2003) is a Canadian professional soccer player who plays as a forward for Seattle Reign FC of the National Women's Soccer League (NWSL) and the Canada national team.

+Ward played college soccer for the Texas Longhorns, winning the Big 12 tournament in 2023 and the SEC tournament in 2024.
+She began her professional career in 2025 with hometown club Vancouver Rise in the inaugural season of the Northern Super League (NSL), and scored the winning goal in the league's first championship final.
+She joined Seattle Reign in March 2026.

+Ward made her senior debut for Canada in April 2025, and that June became the first NSL player to score for the national team.

 Early life

-Born in Vancouver, Ward moved to Portland, Oregon in the United States at age three and began playing youth soccer at age four with Portland Foothills SC.
+Ward was born in Vancouver to a father from Montreal, Quebec, and a mother from Boston, Massachusetts.
+She moved to Portland, Oregon at age three and began playing youth soccer at age four with Portland Foothills SC.
+Encouraged by her parents to try a range of sports, she gravitated toward soccer, playing on a boys' team at four or five and taking part in indoor, outdoor, and beach versions of the game.
+Her favorite players as a child were Neymar and Mallory Pugh, and she looked up to Canadian internationals Christine Sinclair and Desiree Scott.
 At age 13, she moved back to Canada with her family, settling in North Vancouver.
-In Canada, she played with Mountain United FC, before joining the Whitecaps FC Girls Elite.
+There she played for Mountain United FC before joining the Whitecaps FC Girls Elite.

 College career

-Ward played four seasons for the Texas Longhorns at University of Texas, scoring 17 goals in 91 games.
-In her junior season in 2023, she helped the Longhorns win the Big 12 tournament, dishing out four assists during the tournament and scoring the third goal in a 3–1 win against BYU in the final.
-In her senior season in 2024, she scored a brace against LSU in the quarterfinals of the SEC tournament, going on to help Texas win the tournament title in their new conference.
-In the NCAA tournament, she scored four goals in a 4–1 win against Boston University in the first round, a program record for an NCAA tournament game.
-She scored her final college goal in a 3–2 loss to Michigan State in the second round.
+Ward played four seasons for the Texas Longhorns at the University of Texas at Austin from 2021 to 2024, scoring 17 goals in 91 games.
+As a junior in 2023, she helped Texas win the Big 12 tournament, recording four assists over the tournament and scoring the third goal in a 3–1 win over BYU in the final.

+After Texas moved to the Southeastern Conference in 2024, Ward scored twice against LSU in the quarterfinals of the SEC tournament, which the Longhorns won in their first season in the conference.
+In the first round of the NCAA tournament, she scored all four goals in a 4–1 win over Boston University, a program record for a single NCAA tournament game.
+She scored her final college goal in a 3–2 second-round loss to Michigan State.